Fee payment deadline is today, May 21. More

 Shane Kirby MBA, Grants Office Director, has extensive experience at the college working to develop and manage externally funded projects.
 He has expertise in proposal development, project management, labor market data analysis, experiential learning, curriculum development and academic infrastructure.
 Shane earned a bachelor’s degree from the University of South Florida as a double major in Finance and Marketing and earned his MBA with distinction.
 Shane holds certifications in marketing analytics, Quality Matters curriculum development, NCURA Research Administration, tutoring and supplemental instruction (SI) and licensed in life, health, and annuity insurance.
 His ability to integrate both creative and analytical skills provides a unique skillset primed for grants development.

-Ruth Sternberg, Grants Coordinator, earned her bachelor's degree in journalism from The Ohio State University, followed by a master's in history (American Studies) from Kent State University.
+Ruth Sternberg, Grants Development Coordinator, earned her bachelor's degree in journalism from The Ohio State University, followed by a master's in history (American Studies) from Kent State University.
 Prior to coming to Columbus State, she worked for more than 20 years as a print journalist, specializing in exploring the education sector, and eight years in nonprofit resource development for a variety of organizations.
-Ruth's goal is to collaborate with staff and faculty to further their work and deepen the connections within Columbus State and between the college and surrounding learning and professional/technical communities.
+Ruth's goal is to collaborate with staff and faculty to further their work and deepen the connections within Columbus State and between the college and surrounding communities.
 She enjoys teaching others to tell their stories for impact.

 Neil Herbkersman serves as a consultant to build, enhance, and refine the processes of the grants office and mentor staff in the development of successful funding proposals.
 Neil retired as the Senior Director of Advancement at Sinclair Community College where he served for 26 years.
 During that time, Sinclair has received over $162 million in grants primarily from public agencies.
 He is an author of 13 publications and is a highly requested national speaker who has delivered over 100 presentations and workshops.
 Neil received the Lifetime Service Award in 2002 presented by the Council for Resource Development, an affiliate of the American Association of Community Colleges.
 The Lifetime Service Award was based on his extraordinary contributions to the Council for Resource Development at the national, regional, and state levels.